Actively working on

-Afroz Ahmed watches surveillance footage in his office, reflecting how far this has come.
+Afroz Ahmed watches surveillance footage in his office, reflecting on how far this has come.
 This is not his first experience of surgical political assassination.
-The techniques he uses are a standard textbook.
+The techniques he uses are textbook.
 The tenets recoiling around themselves: ride out the thing, stonewall, deny, suggest that the opponent created it all, dig into their past, and destroy their credibility.
-If that fails, make it up and leak it to the media; then sit back and watch as the press has their fun then gets bored with it.
+If that fails, make it up and leak it to the media; then sit back and watch as the press has their fun then get bored with it.
 If done correctly the whirlpool of piranhas, each clawing for a piece of meat will effectively add their own spins, ultimately leaving the opponents broken carcass adrift.

 He has too much invested in this strategy to abandon it now or ever.
 He can spin anything and set anyone up for failure.
-He is not just engaged in the process, he is happy to be difficult.
-It fuels him and provides a sense of joy to influence conflicts.
+He is not just engaged in the process; he is happy to be difficult.
+It fills him and provides a sense of joy to influence conflicts.

-“Amateurish”, he scoffed, as his eyes drifted to the card, left under his door, that now sits ominously at the center of his desk.
+“Amateurish,” he scoffed, as his eyes drifted to the card on top of the file, left under his door, that now sits ominously at the center of his desk.